dimitri-voytan/raytrace3dpy/README.md

 # Requirements

 The only dependancies are Scipy and Numpy.
-An installation of Scipy includes numpy so a working environemt can be built by
+An installation of Scipy includes Numpy so a working environemt can be built by

 ```
 conda install -c conda-forge scipy